 In addition, try to take pictures or videos of the accident scene.
 Try to capture the hazard or condition, such as a patch of ice or liquid spill, that caused your fall, along with any obstructions hiding the hazard, the lighting conditions, the weather conditions, and any warning or hazard signs in the area.

 You should also follow up with your doctor following the trip, slip and fall accident, even if you don’t feel like you were injured seriously.
 Injuries may take days or even weeks to begin displaying symptoms.
 Seeking prompt medical attention will allow you to begin treatment sooner and improve your prognosis and potentially reduce your recovery time.
-It will also allow you to better establish that the slip and fall directly caused your injuries especially if the responsible party tries to deny liability for any reason.
+It will also allow you to better establish that the accident directly caused your injuries especially if the responsible party tries to deny premises liability for any reason.

 Refrain from giving or signing off on any statements about the accident, especially to insurance adjusters.
 Don’t accept a settlement offer without first speaking with a Lexington slip and fall attorney.
 The property owner or its insurer may try to reduce or avoid liability by using your statements against you to argue that you were fully or partially at fault for what happened.

 If the slip and fall or trip-and-fall are job-related, you may be entitled to workers’ compensation benefits.
 Our Lexington office can guide you through the often- complicated workers’ compensation process.

 Kentucky Statute of Limitation on Slip and Fall Lawsuits